Charge-Density-Wave State in Extremely Overdoped Cuprates Driven by Phonons: Absence of Overdoped CDW in the Hubbard Model

-With the Hubbard model, we examine the impact of strong electron-electron correlations on overdoped cuprates.
-Figure \ref{fig1} shows the doping dependence and momentum dependence of $\chi_{\rm c}$ at $T=0.4t$.
-We employ a $12\times 12$ square cluster to preserve the $D_{4h}$ symmetry, which is necessary for an unbiased comparison of charge instabilities along the nodal and antinodal directions.
-Since the overall charge susceptibility varies from almost zero at half-filling to substantial values at large dopings, in our figures, we normalize $\chi_{\rm c}(\mathbf{q},\omega)$ at each doping by its maximal intensity to reflect the relative distribution of spectral weight in momentum space.
+Using the Hubbard model, we examine the influence of strong electron-electron correlations on the behavior of extremely overdoped cuprates.
+Figure \ref{fig:Hubbard} presents the doping dependence and momentum dependence of $\chi_{\rm c}$ at $T=0.4t$, corresponding to 1000\,K. A $12\times 12$ square cluster is employed to maintain $D_{4h}$ symmetry, ensuring an unbiased comparison of charge instabilities along the nodal and antinodal directions.
+Given the substantial variation in charge susceptibility --- ranging from nearly zero at half-filling to significant levels at high doping --- we normalize $\chi_{\rm c}(\mathbf{q},\omega)$ by its maximum intensity at each doping level to highlight the relative spectral weight distribution across momentum space.

-As the doping increases, the Hubbard model exhibits three discernible charge fluctuation behaviors.
-At and near half filling, the dominant antiferromagnetic (AFM) order is insulating and therefore suppresses any charge fluctuations, leading to a reduction in $\chi_{\rm c}$.
-Its residual intensity concentrates around the wavevector $(\pi,\pi)$, corresponding to the subleading doublon-hole fluctuations at nearest neighbors\,\cite{nowadnick2012competition}.
-Upon reaching $\sim5\%$ doping, the system transforms from the AFM state to stripe fluctuations.
-The locking of charge and spin stripes results in a prevailing wavevector along the antinodal direction (see the SM\,\cite{Supp})\,\cite{huang2017numerical, huang2018stripe}.
+As the doping increases, the Hubbard model reveals three distinct behaviors in charge fluctuations.
+At and near half-filling, the system is dominated by an insulating antiferromagnetic (AFM) order, which suppresses charge fluctuations, resulting in a smaller $\chi_{\rm c}$.
+The remaining charge fluctuations are centered around the wavevector $(\pi,\pi)$, corresponding to the subdominant doublon-hole fluctuations between nearest neighbors\,\cite{nowadnick2012competition}.
+At approximately $5\%$ doping, the system transitions from an AFM state to stripe fluctuations, evidenced by the emergence of prevailing wavevectors along the antinodal direction.
+In finite systems without $C_4$ symmetry breaking, the peaks in charge susceptibility manifest in both the $x$ and $y$ directions (see Appendix \ref{app:Hubbard})\,\cite{huang2017numerical, huang2018stripe}.